 QEII Conference Centre – London, United Kingdom

-With LawTech Futures 2012 & 2013 reaching capacity sell outs 4 weeks before the events took place, Europe’s largest legal technology conference and exhibition will return to the world class QEII Conference Centre in Westminster, London to be staged over 2,500 square metres of floor space.
+With LawTech Futures 2012 & 2013 reaching capacity sell outs weeks before the events took place, the final event in the LawTech Futures series attracted over 1,100 attendees and confirmed its position as Europe’s largest legal technology conference and exhibition.

-As one of the world’s leading legal IT events, ‘LawTech Futures 2014 – The Future of Legal Technology’ will offer three presentation stages including a 450 seat conference room delivering multi-stream conference sessions, keynote presentations, panel discussions, interviews, debates and interactive demonstrations.
+As one of the world’s leading legal IT events, ‘LawTech Futures 2014 – The Future of Legal Technology’ offered three presentation stages including a 500 seat conference room delivering multi-stream conference sessions, keynote presentations, panel discussions, interviews, debates and interactive demonstrations.

-With the Inventor of the World Wide Web, Sir Tim Berners-Lee confirmed as Keynote Speaker, ‘LawTech Futures 2014’ will continue to step aside from the traditional and often mundane legal IT event structure by bringing together some of the most highly respected professionals from both the legal and commercial technology worlds to examine and explore the new range of systems, processes and platforms that will drive law firms and legal businesses into the next decade and beyond.
+With the Inventor of the World Wide Web, Sir Tim Berners-Lee conducting the Keynote Presentation, ‘LawTech Futures 2014’ continued to step aside from the traditional and often mundane legal IT event structure by bringing together some of the most highly respected professionals from both the legal and commercial technology worlds to examine and explore the new range of systems, processes and platforms that will drive law firms and legal businesses into the next decade and beyond.

 Sir Tim Berners-Lee – Inventor of the ‘World Wide Web’